drunkleen/leenfetch/manual.md

 ### toggles section

 This object controls which blocks appear in the final output.
-Every option maps directly to a collector and layout field.
+Every option maps directly to a collector name that you can reference in the `modules` array.

 - **show_titles**: User and host banner.
 - **show_os** / **show_distro**: Base OS and distro details.